hkparker/TLB/README.md

 Usage
 -----

-To use TLJ, start by defining some structs you want to pass around.
+To use TLB, start by defining some structs you want to pass around.
 We want to hold on to references to their types for later.
-These structs are just basic examples, anything that can be marshalled to JSON is ok.
+These structs are just basic examples, anything that can be marshalled to BSON is ok.

 ```go
 type ExampleEvent struct {